hyuncat/hyuncat.github.io/_posts/2025-05-20-procrastination-bioinformatics.md

 ## A groundbreaking revelation
 I was today years old when I realized the convoluted and "novel" data structure I'd been bashing my head against for the past few weeks was really just an adjacency list the entire time.

 For context, I've been writing an agglomerative hierarchical clustering algorithm from scratch using C++ for my bioinformatics research (RichCluster).
-Integral to my algorithm was a vestigial data structure from original source code, which I only realized today was actually just an adjacency list in disguise.
+Integral to my algorithm was a vestigial data structure from original source code, which I realized today was an adjacency list in disguise.

-Even though the connection seems (and probably is) trivial, it connected the clustering problem to graph theory and my running view of the world as being a giant network graph, in a way which blew my naive undergraduate mind.
+Even though the connection seems (and probably is) trivial, it connected the clustering problem to graph theory and my running view of the world as being a giant layered network graph, in a way which blew my naive undergraduate mind.

 ### Groundbreaking revelations deserve breaks?...
 After this revelation, I immediately told myself "I deserve a break."